mattbalzan/MAM-for-Windows-Workshop/SetupMAM.md

 ***

-## 5️⃣ (Optional) Configure Edge behavior with App Configuration Policy
+## 5️⃣ Configure Edge behavior with App Configuration Policy

 This shapes the browser UX.